Adaptive Tuning of Parameterized Traffic Controllers via Multi-Agent Reinforcement Learning: Case Study

 The single-agent benchmark employs a centralized adaptive tuning structure, where a single RL agent jointly learns to adjust all controller parameters based on the observed states:

 and the action vector of the single agent is defined as:

-We implemented both frameworks in MATLAB using the continuous-action actor-critic deep RL algorithm Deep Deterministic Policy Gradient (DDPG) \cite{lillicrap2015continuous}, considering its proven success in freeway traffic control \cite{sun2024novel,airaldi2025reinforcement}, and trained both frameworks using the parameters listed in Table \ref{table:drl_parameters}.
-To facilitate learning, the RL agent states are normalized to similar orders of magnitude before being input to the actor and critic networks.
-The action bounds for both the multi-agent and single-agent RL frameworks are set as $K_\mathrm{P} \in [0,0.5], K_\mathrm{I} \in [0,0.1], K_{\mathrm{A},i} \in [0,0.1], K_{\mathrm{R},i} \in [0,0.05], \bar{\rho}_i \in [15,50]$, where $i \in \{1,2\}.$
+We implement both frameworks in MATLAB using the continuous-action actor-critic deep RL algorithm Deep Deterministic Policy Gradient (DDPG) \cite{lillicrap2015continuous}, considering its success in freeway traffic control \cite{sun2024novel,airaldi2025reinforcement}, and we train both frameworks using the hyperparameters listed in Table~\ref{table:drl_parameters}.
+To facilitate learning, the RL agent observations are normalized to similar orders of magnitude before being input to the actor and critic networks.
+The action bounds for both the multi-agent and single-agent RL frameworks are set as $K_\mathrm{P} \in [0,0.5], K_\mathrm{I} \in [0,0.1], K_{\mathrm{A},i} \in [0,0.1], K_{\mathrm{R},i} \in [0,0.05], \bar{\rho}_i \in [15,50]$, for $i = 1,2.$

-All the agents in the multi-agent and single-agent frameworks use the same reward function:
+All the agents in the multi-agent and single-agent frameworks use the same global reward function: